bruno-oliveira/MEAN-repo/Angular/AngularBasicDataDisplay/FeaturesUsed.md

 As this is a very simple app, it will not have **all** the necessary characteristics of a full-blown Angular 2 app, but, some logic can start to be reasoned about.
 Let's see:

+- We abstract the data we want to represent and store it in a single typescript file with the name of the class representing the data, **hero.ts** in our example;
+- We then need to import that class into our main component (that controls the UI and guides the user experience), called by convention **app.component.ts**;
+- After we implement our main component and export the class that will define the data to be rendered in the view, we bootstrap the component in the file **main.ts**;